dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

  4. Set up a polar plot dialog on the display panel in one of the display quadrants (make sure you leave the triple line plot showing counts on detectors $A$, coincidences, and $B$).
  5. In the polar plot setting, set it to track the coincidence count rate in detectors $A$ and $B$ as a function of the polarizer rotation (note when you select the polarizer element, you will need to use the up-arrow to select the on-board polarizer in $B$).
  6. Tap the polarizer in $B$ and activate its rotation.
 You should now see the coincidence count rate in detectors $A$ and $B$ as a function of the polarizer rotation in $B$.
- 7. **AIs** (1) Describe the shape of the polar plot you see.
+ 7. **ACTION ITEMs** (1) Describe the shape of the polar plot you see.
 (2) Record several polar plots for two or three discrete values of the polarizer in $A$.
 (3) Explain why you see what you see and how it indicates polarization entanglement of the source (compare to your pre-lab).
 (4) What happens to the coincidence trace when you rotate the polarizer in $A$ manually?
 (5) If you add another polar plot to track the total photon count rate in $B$ as a function of the polarizer angle in $B$ what is the shape?
 (6) Explain why you observe these two patterns.
 Think about this last question in the context of the source state and how it evolves through the system and is eventually detected.
 Hint: what would a $\ket{H}_a\ket{H}_b$ state look like after absorption of the $H$-polarized photon in $B$?
  8. Now tap a source periscope to bring up the source controls.
  9. Adjust the initial source half waveplate to be in the (H)orizontal position (see {numref}`fig-t3e1-lab-entanglement-HWP-control` for the half waveplate control selection).
 This causes only vertical photon pairs to be generated in the SPDC source: $\ket{V}_a\ket{V}_b$.
- 10. **AIs** Repeat the action items in step 7 for this source configuration.
+ 10. **ACTION ITEMs** Repeat the action items in step 7 for this source configuration.
- 11. **AIs** Adjust the source half waveplate to (V)ertical.
+ 11. **ACTION ITEMs** Adjust the source half waveplate to (V)ertical.
 What is the state of the output photons now?
 Repeat (10).
- 12. **AI** Explain your results in steps (10) and (11) using analytical analysis similar to what you performed for the prelab, and in the context of polarization entanglement.
+ 12. **ACTION ITEM** Explain your results in steps (10) and (11) using analytical analysis similar to what you performed for the prelab, and in the context of polarization entanglement.
  13. As a final step add in two half waveplates before the polarizers in both paths $A$ and $B$.
 Leave the source vertically-polarized such that you only generate the $\ket{H}_a\ket{H}_b$ state.
 Orient the half waveplates each to 22.5 degrees.
 This creates equal amounts of $H$ and $V$ polarization components in each arm -- but is there polarization entanglement?
-  14. **AIs** (1) Measure the total photon count rate in $B$ as a function of rotation of the polarizer in $B$.
+  14. **ACTION ITEMs** (1) Measure the total photon count rate in $B$ as a function of rotation of the polarizer in $B$.
 (2) Now measure the coincidence count rate as a function of rotation of the polarizer in $B$.
 (3) Check for any dependence on the orientation of the polarizer in $A$.
 (4) Do you see any sign of polarization entanglement when looking at the coincidences?
 Why or why not?
 What do you see?
 Explain what is going on.
 (To explain your answer, calculate the probability of coincidences using the same method in the pre-lab, but now accounting for the input state $\ket{H}_a\ket{H}_b$ and accounting for the half waveplates in each arm.
 Note that a half waveplate at 22.5 degrees converts $\ket{H}$ into $\frac{1}{\sqrt{2}} \lbrace \ket{H} + \ket{V} \rbrace$ to within a constant phase factor.)
  15. (Calculation/Simulation).
 This step and the next will be calculation/simulation.
 Calculate/simulate what would happen if you replaced the half waveplates with quarter waveplates -- one in path $A$ and one in path $B$.
 Take that the waveplates are oriented at 45 degrees to generate circularly-polarized light.
 Note that after $\ket{H}$ interacts with the quarter waveplate it's state transforms to $\frac{1}{\sqrt{2}}\lbrace j\ket{H} + \ket{V}\rbrace$ (to within a constant phase factor).
- 16. **AIs** Based on our calculations/simulation in step 15 with a quarter waveplate added to each arm: (1) What would you see for the total photon count rate in $B$ as a function of rotation of the polarizer in $B$?
+ 16. **ACTION ITEMs** Based on our calculations/simulation in step 15 with a quarter waveplate added to each arm: (1) What would you see for the total photon count rate in $B$ as a function of rotation of the polarizer in $B$?
 (2) What about the coincidence count rate as a function of rotation of the polarizer in $B$?
 (3) Would you see any dependence on the orientation of the polarizer in $A$?
 (4) Despite the fact that the total photon count rate in $B$ matches to that of the polarization-entangled case, is there polarization entanglement?
 Why or why not?
 (To explain your answer, work the probability of coincidences using the same method in the pre-lab, but now accounting for the input state $\ket{H}_a\ket{H}_b$ and accounting for the quarter waveplates in each arm.
 Note whether the state before the polarizers is factorizable or not.)

 :::{figure-md} fig-t3e1-lab-entanglement-HWP-control